Go to the Courses section

 +44 (0)1865 484315

 I have supervised PhD students working on Sara and Hartley Coleridge to completion.
 I would be keen to supervise doctoral students with an interest in working- / labouring-class writing and culture, the representation of rural life and the rural community, the representation of the relationship between space / landscape and individual / community identity, witchcraft and magic in literature, or representations of the relationships between humans and other animals.

 My research interests span eighteeth- and nineteenth-century literature.
 My particular interests include working- / labouring-class writing and culture, the representation of rural life and the rural community, the representation of the relationship between space / landscape and individual / community identity, the representation of witchcraft and magic, and the representation of relationships between humans and other animals.

-I have recently had an AHRC Early Career Fellowship, the object of which was to complete my bookRomanticism and the Rural Community.
+I had an AHRC Early Career Fellowship, the object of which was to complete my bookRomanticism and the Rural Community.
 This focuses on the polemical writings of John Thelwall, Hannah More, Arthur Young and Thomas Spence, the poetry of Robert Burns, William Wordsworth, George Crabbe, Robert Bloomfield, John Clare, Susanna Blamire and Ebenezer Elliot, and the fiction of Jane Austen.

 My Oxford Poets and Exiled Writers project was funded by an Arts Council Grant.

 My Mapping Magic project facilitates the sharing of glimpses of the past in a forum “where everyone has the chance to see it, add to it, learn from it, debate it and use it to build up a more complete understanding of the world.”
 Anyone can go online and ‘pin’ a snippet of text, historical photo, video, audio recording or personal recollection to an interactive map.